7chris71000/Bookstore/README.md

 ## Contribution

 This repository is managed by Chris Francis.
-If you would like to contribute email c.francis7@live.ca or you can message me on github.
+If you would like to contribute email c.francis7@live.ca or you can message me on GitHub.

 ## Acknowledgements